stapi-spec/stapi-spec/README.md

 ## Conformance Classes

-STAT API utilizes OGC API Features [Conformance](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_declaration_of_conformance_classes)
+STAPI utilizes OGC API Features [Conformance](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_declaration_of_conformance_classes)
 JSON structure.
-For STAT API, we declare new STAT conformance classes, with the core ones detailed in the table below.
+For STAPI, we declare new STAPI conformance classes, with the core ones detailed in the table below.

-The core STAT conformance classes communicate the conformance JSON only in the root (`/`) document, while OGC API requires they also live at the `/conformance` endpoint.
+The core STAPI conformance classes communicate the conformance JSON only in the root (`/`) document, while OGC API requires they also live at the `/conformance` endpoint.
 STAT's conformance structure is detailed in the [core](core/).
 Note all conformance URIs serve up a rendered HTML version of the corresponding OpenAPI document at the given location.